greenthegarden/homelab/README.md

 ### Network Hardware

-A [Ubiquity Cloud Gateway Ultra][network] is used to manage the network aspects of the Homelab.
+A [Ubiquity Cloud Gateway (UCG) Ultra][network] is used to manage the network aspects of the Homelab.

 The UCG runs UniFi OS as the operating system which hosts the [Unifi Network Application][unifi].